shaisachs/origin-of-sadness/origin-of-sadness.md

 Sophie licked at a bit of jam on her thumb.
 "How to climb a tree!
 Stephie had forgotten how to climb a tree.
 When she got back home she found that she could sing her song perfectly well, but she didn't know what to do while singing it."

-Henry sighed, grabbed a table from the chair, and sat down heavily.
+Henry sighed, grabbed a chair from the table, and sat down heavily.
 He looked down at the linoleum floor instead, the checkerboard black-and-white pattern fading from years of stains and scuff marks.
 A single crushed mulberry hung on to the toe of Sophie's right shoe, amidst a dusting of white specs of flour.
 The lights in the heel didn't blink.

 "Well - couldn't Stephie just return to the sorceress?
 To ask her how to climb a tree?"